Mewmp55/DADS7202HW02/README.md

 8. Configure the Training Pipeline.

 This model pre-trained on the Common Objects in Context (COCO) dataset, which don’t contains Durian pictures.
 Therefore this project required configuring and training the models on Durian Dataset.
 The TensorFlow Object Detection API allows model configuration via the pipeline.config file that goes along with the pre-trained model.
 For This Model, we play around with different setups to test things out and get the best model performance. `As the following model parameters`:

-- **Num_classes (int)** : 1 :arrow_right: Because we only detect Durian, we set up as 1.
+- **Num_classes (int)** : 1 because we only detect Durian, we set up as 1.
-- **Batch_size (int)** : 8 :arrow_right: The batch size number must be divisible by 2 and due to the constrain of available memory, so we choose 8.
+- **Batch_size (int)** : 8 as the batch size number must be divisible by 2 and due to the constrain of available memory, so we choose 8.
 - **Fine_tune_checkpoint (str)**: put a path to the pre-trained model of ResNet101 V1 FPN 640x640 (RetinaNet101)  model checkpoint.
 - **Fine_tune_checkpoint_type (str)**: set to detection because we want to train a detection model.
 - **Use_bfloat16 (boolean)**: set to ‘false’ cause we are not going to train a model on a TPU.